mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 ### Application

-If we now look at the Java Application and go through it in a similar manner, the directory is `basic-applications/java-app`
+If we now look at the Java Application and go through it in a similar manner, it can be found in `basic-applications/java-app`

-The `build.gradle` file here is similar though is setup to build an application.
-The exact manner of the build style is up to you, the key elements being the depencies.
+The `build.gradle` file here is similar, though is setup to build an application.
+The exact manner of the build style is up to you, the key elements being the dependencies.

 In this case,
 ```
-    dependecies {
+    dependencies {
         ...
         implementation 'org.hyperledger.fabric-gateway-java:fabric-gateway-java:1.4.0-SNAPSHOT'
         ...
     }
 ```
-The application is contained within a single file, `org.example.App.java`; to break this application down to it's important sections.
+The application is contained within a single file, `org.example.App.java`, to break this application down to it's important sections.

 Firstly we need to locate a 'wallet', and the 'connection profile' to let the application connect with the correct identity.
 ```